szeitlin/szeitlin-blog/content/posts/career_skills/hiring_data_teams.md

 *Answer a deceptively simple question: When would you use SQL vs. python?*

-What I'm looking for what I ask this:
+What I'm looking for when I ask this:

 1. Can I understand your answer?
 Are you able to express your thoughts clearly?
 2. Does your answer make sense?
 Are you able to give examples to support your reasoning?
 3. Are you familiar with these tools?
 Are you honest about your experience level if you've used one more than the other, and are you thoughtful about how that affects your choices?

-*Tell me about a project you did, or a job you had where you learned something.*
+*Tell me a data story about a project you did, or a job you had where you learned something.*

 Talking about past projects is best, but that only works well for senior people, and it also takes some experience as the interviewer.

+Note that I don't care if they're talking about a software project.
+It could be a science project or a math project.
+It should be something that involved data.

 To really do it well and make it fair, you have know what to ask, what to listen for, when to dig into something someone mentions in passing, etc.